 Digital

-A contract for your child’s phone – why, how and a printable
+An agreement for your child’s phone – why, how and a printable

-First phone contract
+First phone agreement

 Start a conversation with your child about how to master the skills needed to be a responsible phone user

-Do contracts even work?
+Do agreements even work?

-What’s the goal of the contract?
+What’s the goal of the agreement?

 The goal is for your child to understand three things –